deebtarmizi104/AWS-EC2-Web-Server-Lab/README.md

 - Use of **Font Awesome icons** for design enhancement.
 - Deployment and testing of a custom webpage on an **AWS EC2 public IP**.
 - Hands-on configuration of the Apache2 service and Linux file management.
-- A reproducible development-to-deployment workflow using **VS Code → GitHub → EC2**.

 ---